-SLUCare's hematopathologists offer a broad range of diagnostic services, with specialized techniques available through the extensive laboratory resources of Saint Louis University.
-We utilize state-of-the art equipment and extensive antibody resources to provide comprehensive diagnostic testing and achieve excellence in diagnosis.
+SLUCare's hematopathologists provide a broad range of diagnostic services, including specialized techniques available through the laboratory at Saint Louis University.
+We use state-of-the art equipment and extensive antibody resources to offer comprehensive testing and excellence in diagnosis.

-As the oldest hematopathological service in the St. Louis area and an academic-based hemopathology service, our diagnostics are based on a continuous review of published reports about the latest clinical technologies.
+As the first hematopathological service in the St. Louis area and an academic-based hemopathology service, our diagnostics are based on a continuous review of published reports about the latest clinical technologies.

 Flow Cytometry: The Flow Cytometry Laboratory maintains an extensive panel of monoclonal antibodies.

-The service utilizes state-of-the-art Beckman Coulter Cytomics FC 500 flow cytometers and recently updated software.
+The service uses updated software, as well as state-of-the-art Beckman Coulter Cytomics FC 500 and Gallios flow cytometers.
 Studies can be performed on peripheral blood, bone marrow, body fluids, fine needle aspirates or fresh tissue.
 A smear, cytospin or touch preparation is made of each specimen to confirm a suitable specimen and to tailor a specific antibody panel.
 A preliminary clinical diagnosis is required on the requisition.

-Immunohistochemistry: Immunoperoxidase stains are available for immunophenotyping of lymphoproliferative processes, as are enzyme cytochemical stains for use in subtyping of acute leukemias.
+Immunohistochemistry: Immunoperoxidase stains are available for immunophenotyping of lymphoproliferative processes.

-Gene rearrangement and translocation studies, which may be needed to detect monoclonality, are completed in the DNA Diagnostic Laboratory.
+Gene rearrangement and translocation studies, which may be needed to detect monoclonality, are completed in the Molecular Diagnostics Laboratory.

 4th floor, Room 461